Ooty: Tourism

 There are a few traditional Toda dogles (huts) on the hills above the Botanical Garden.
 A Tribal Museum was opened in 1995 as a part of the Tribal Research Center, located about (10 km from the town and hosts rare artifacts and photographs of tribal groups of Tamil Nadu and Andaman and Nicobar, and other anthropological and archaeological finds on early human culture and heritage.
 The Stone House was the first bungalow constructed in the town.
 St Stephen's Church, built in 1829, is one of the oldest churches in the Nilgiris district.
 St. Thomas Church, opened in 1871, hosts many famous graves in the churchyard including those of Josiah John Goodwin, William Patrick Adam, whose grave is topped by a pillar monument dedicated to St. Thomas, the tallest structure in Ooty.
 Spread over an area of nearly 1 acre, a tea factory and museum displays the process of tea processing and the machines used.

 The Ooty Radio Telescope was completed in 1970 and is part of the National Centre for Radio Astrophysics (NCRA) of the Tata Institute of Fundamental Research (TIFR), funded by the Government of India through the Department of Atomic Energy.

 Sports and recreation

-Snooker originated on the billiard tables of the Ootacamund Club, invented by Neville Chamberlain.
+The game of snooker was perfected by Neville Chamberlain on the billiard tables of the Ootacamund Club.
 There was also a cricket ground with regular matches played between teams from the Army and Indian Civil Service.
 There were riding stables and kennels at Ooty and the hounds hunted across the surrounding countryside and the open grasslands of the Wenlock downs.
 Horse racing is held at the Ooty Racecourse.
-Ooty Golf Course is at an altitude of 7600 ft and extends over 193.56 acre.
+The Ooty Golf Course is at an altitude of 7,600 ft and extends over 193.56 acre.